The Island

 by Dannye Chase

-CW: murder, death, dead bodies, gore
+Content warning: murder, death, dead bodies, gore

-Tina was a waitress at Raymond’s favorite local cafe.
-Her hair was dark and her skin pale, her fingernails unpainted and her feet very small, just like the ones in the basement.
+Her hair was dark and her skin pale, her fingernails unpainted and her feet very small, just like the others that Raymond kept in the basement.
 Tina also had a faint tic that made the eyelashes of one eye flutter out of step with the other.
-Raymond had imagined Tina resting in a plastic tub, wondering if perhaps one eye would freeze open in death, and the other closed, as if she were peeking back at the life she’d left behind.
+Raymond had imagined Tina resting in one of his plastic tubs, wondering if perhaps one eye would freeze open in death, and the other closed, as if she were peeking back at the life she’d left behind, before Raymond put the lid on and sealed her up.

 Raymond had no plans to kill Tina, of course.
 That would violate the rules of common sense.
-She lived in his hometown, she was well-known to him, and anyway, there was no more room in the basement.
-So that was that.
-Until six days into Raymond’s retirement, the cafe changed its menu.
+She lived in his hometown, she was well-known to him, and anyway, there was no more room in the basement, where tubs sat behind ever-expanding drywall, carefully wrapped in plastic to keep the smell in and everything else out, all the creeping, messy bits like roots and worms.

 Mud pie.
 Children made them, Raymond knew this, their fat little hands shaped pies of sand and dirt, wet enough to be goopy.
 So when Raymond saw mud pie on the menu, his reaction was first revulsion, and then bewilderment.
 How on earth could a cafe serve mud?